lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 Pelican's plugin API allows you to write custom readers, generators, and writers.

-Writing a **custom reader** allows to integrate a new source format to Pelican.
+Writing a **custom reader** allows you to integrate a new source format to Pelican.
 For example, you could be very fond of the [AsciiDoc](http://asciidoc.org/) syntax and develop a reader plugin so that you can write your posts in AsciiDoc.
 This is the perfect use case and such module actually [already exist](https://github.com/getpelican/pelican-plugins/tree/master/asciidoc_reader).